terrapass/rs-branchy/README.md

 ### Generating non-text sequences

 Even though the primary use-case for `branchy` is generating text strings, it can be used for grammars producing other kinds of sequences.
-Any type implementing `Copy + PartialEq` can be used for values of non-terminal symbols and any type implementing `Copy` can be used for terminals.
+Any type implementing `Clone + PartialEq` can be used for values of non-terminal symbols and any type implementing `Clone` can be used for terminals.
 See [`NonterminalValue`](https://docs.rs/branchy/0.1.1/branchy/trait.NonterminalValue.html) and [`TerminalValue`](https://docs.rs/branchy/0.1.1/branchy/trait.TerminalValue.html) traits.